debanjandhar12/opencode-openai-http-server/README.md

 Unsupported transports return an OpenAI-shaped `unsupported_provider` error before the plugin sends a real inference request.
 Disable OpenCode's experimental native LLM runtime for models used through this plugin.

 Only explicit OpenAI-compatible request fields are mapped.
 Unrelated sampling and output-format fields are currently ignored rather than blindly forwarded through OpenCode.

+For the isolated local-server test command and details of the OpenAI issues found during development, see [`.plan/openai-local-testing.md`](.plan/openai-local-testing.md).

 ## Security